-HALL PARK ACADEMY ADMISSIONS POLICY: 2023-2024
+THE CARLTON ACADEMY ADMISSIONS POLICY: 2024-2025

 This admissions policy will be reviewed by the Local Academy Board, who are the admissions authority, in the Autumn term each year.
-In accordance with the School Admissions Code 2014, the academy will only conduct statutory consultation every seven years if no changes are made to the admission arrangements.
+In accordance with the School Admission Code 2021, the academy will only conduct statutory consultation every seven years if no changes are made to the admission arrangements.

-Date of last review: Spring 2021

-Date of next review: Autumn 2022
+Date of last review: Autumn 2023 Date of next review: Autumn 2024

-The published admission number (PAN) for Year 7 in September 2023 is 170.
+The proposed admission number for Year 7 in September 2024 is 230